 Thank you for visiting Zhifeng's website

 Hi!
-I'm Zhifeng Wang, currently a class of 2025 undergraduate student single-majoring in Information Science + Data Science at the School of Information Science at the University of Illinois Urbana Champaign.
+I'm Zhifeng Wang, currently a Master of Computer Science student at the University of Illinois Urbana-Champaign.

 Statement on Inclusivity

-I support diversity of worldviews, histories, and cultural knowledge across a range of social groups, including race, ethnicity, gender identity, sexual orientation, abilities, economic class, religion, and their intersections.
-I support idea and information transmission with informed consent.
-I hope this website and my other efforts can help create a safe, transparent, and privileged-bias-free learning environment.
+I support diversity of worldviews, histories, and cultural knowledge across a range of social groups, including race, ethnicity, gender identity, sexual orientation, abilities, economic class, religion, and their intersections, as long as there is mutual respect, informed consent, and freedom to change.
+I hope this website and my other efforts can help a little bit in creating a safe, transparent, and bias-free learning environment.
 I believe being inclusive is an act of courage, altruism, and long sight.

 Privacy